 Understanding Decision Support for a Changing Climate

 These are but a few of the multiplying examples of climate change decisions and actions already taking place.
 In each, climate information has the potential to be one of many types of resources used to support effective responses to climate change.
-However, improving the many ways climate information can support decisions requires careful attention to both how climate information is produced and translated and the many factors that influence how decisions and actions are pursued in practice across different contexts.
+However, improving the many ways climate information can support decisions requires careful attention to both how climate information is produced and translated and the many factors that influence how decisions and actions are pursued in practice across many different decision-making contexts.

 Project Overview